-Whether you love it or hate it, have an account on every platform or are only loyal to one, social media is a part of our daily lives.
-That doesn’t mean social media should blend with everything else you do daily, especially when it comes to your job.
-Unless it’s part of your job description, using social media is most likely frowned upon from 9-5.
-To answer any looming questions you have, we’re going over a few etiquette tips to help you navigate social media and your career!
+Whether you love it or hate it, use all the platforms or are only loyal to one, social media plays a significant part in our daily lives.
+However, when it comes to your job, there is a time and place for using platforms like Instagram, Facebook and even LinkedIn.
+To answer any looming questions you have, we’re going over a few etiquette tips to help you navigate social media use and your career!

 Employee advocacy programs

-Some companies are introducing employee advocacy programs, which incentivize employees to utilize their social media channels to promote the brand, product, or company.
-While the most common platform for a program like this is LinkedIn, be sure that if you are using your personal Instagram, Facebook, or Twitter that your posts are appropriate.
+Some companies are introducing employee advocacy programs, which incentivize employees to utilize their social media channels to promote the brand, drive awareness and generate leads.
+While the most common professional platform is LinkedIn, be sure that if you are using your personal Instagram, Facebook, or Twitter that your posts are appropriate.
 Once you begin to post work content with personal content, your friends, family, and followers will begin to associate you with the brand and vice versa, so a negative or inappropriate tweet followed by a “reasons to work at my company” is something to avoid.
-To separate the two, some people prefer to create work and personal accounts.
+To separate the two, some people prefer to create a work account and a personal account.
 If this is something that works better for you, we recommend keeping your personal account private.

-Even if you’re not looking for a career in marketing, you can utilize social media as a tool to help create your personal brand.
-When creating your own personal brand, be sure to update your social media platforms regularly share positive, and in-line content to your overall brand, and keep everything consistent.
-When we say consistency, this can include everything from the filter you use to post photos, to the voice of your captions, and tone of your content.
+While not everyone is looking for a career in marketing, you can still utilize social media as a tool to help build upon your personal brand.
+Be sure to update your social media platforms regularly, while sharing positive, “on-brand” content in order to keep everything consistent.
+When we say consistency, this can include everything from the filter you use to post photos, the voice of your captions, and the tone of your content.
 Stay true to your brand, and navigate each post based on the audience across platforms.
 For example, if you want to utilize your personal brand to help grow your career, start posting more on LinkedIn, share content in relevant groups, and connect with like-minded colleagues who can share and engage with your content.
-If it is more of a side hobby, consider starting a Facebook group to build a community and grow an audience through friends and family with similar interests and values.
+If your focus is gaining traction on a side hobby, consider starting a Facebook group to build a community and grow an audience through friends and family with similar interests and values.

-With constant updates to today’s social media platforms allowing you to mute, hide, and selectively share, there are ways around previous concerns when it comes to social media in the workplace, but as a rule of thumb, if you question it or feel iffy about it, you probably shouldn’t post it.
+With constant updates to today’s social media platforms allowing you to mute, hide, and selectively share, there are ways around previous concerns when it comes to social media in the professional space, but as a rule of thumb, if you question it or feel iffy about it, you probably shouldn’t post it.
 It is always better to err on the side of caution rather than regret posting something you thought was funny in the moment.
-Sign up here for access to our 24 Seven Academy for more tips and tricks on navigating your career and the workplace.
+Be sure to check out our 24 Seven Academy for more tips and resources to help guide you through your career and each step along the way.